 Click HERE for Art Exhibit Information

 The Arts Guild at Neumann University was established in 1991 to enhance the high level of cultural enrichment presented to the Delaware Valley Community.
-The nine member organizations, Center Stage Productions, the Cultural Arts Forum, the Delaware County Symphony, International Ballet Classique, the Neumann University Art Gallery, the Neumann University Concert Chorale, the Neumann University Jazz Band, the Neumann University Players, and Stages of Imagination, offer performances and seminars in the Fred P. Meagher Theatre in an atmosphere that offers fine acoustics, architectural excellence, and comfortable continental seating.
+The eight member organizations, Center Stage Productions, the Cultural Arts Forum, the Delaware County Symphony, International Ballet Classique, the Neumann University Art Gallery, the Neumann University Concert Chorale, the Neumann University Jazz Band, and the Neumann University Players, offer performances and seminars in the Fred P. Meagher Theatre in an atmosphere that offers fine acoustics, architectural excellence, and comfortable continental seating.
 For more information on any of our programming, please contact the Neumann University Office of Cultural Programming by calling 610-558-5626.

 All events held in the Meagher Theatre located in the Thomas A. Bruder, Jr. Life Center on the Neumann University campus unless otherwise noted.
 General/ticketing information may be obtained by calling 610-558-5626 unless otherwise noted.

 Thursday, March 3, 2016

 As a child prodigy in principles, Golda Meir challenges any pressure to conform.
 Running away from home, leading protest parades, and making soapbox speeches, she leaves American comforts behind and builds a place where Jews can live under the protection of their own country.
 A signer of Israel’s Declaration of Independence, Meir rises to become Prime Minister of Israel.
 Author Ann Atkins has lived and worked in Korea, England and Germany as a college instructor, counselor and director of a family support center.
 Her Flash History biography series includes: Eleanor Roosevelt—Unleashed, Golda Meir—True Grit and Marie Curie—A Nobel Life.